 Men who are struggling with pornography and other sexual issues meet weekly.

-For men and women suffering from substance abuse problems, there is a Life Recovery Bible study group.
+For men and women suffering from substance abuse problems, there are Life Recovery Bible study groups, and 12-step groups at all campuses.

 Wednesdays | 6:30-7:30pm | Shea D103